 FRCP, PhD, MBChB, BSc (Hons)

-I'm director of endoscopy at the Royal Liverpool and clinical director of Liverpool and Wirral bowel screening.
+I am director of endoscopy at the Royal Liverpool and clinical director of Liverpool and Wirral bowel screening.
 I'm the deputy programme director for gastroenterology training in Mersey deanery for junior doctors (specialist registrars).
 I am a senior lecturer at Liverpool University.
-I am a national endoscopy trainer as a faculty member of the Mersey school of endoscopy (which is 1 of 3 national training centres in the UK).
+I am a national endoscopy trainer as a faculty member of the Mersey School of Endoscopy (which is one of three national training centres in the UK).

 I have experience of how other endoscopy units function, by visiting numerous endoscopy units worldwide either as a JAG assessor or by invitation.
 This knowledge has served crucial when working with our development team in designing two endoscopy units for our new hospital.
 I always strive to pioneer new developments in endoscopy, including new techniques such as confocal laser microendoscopy.
 I am extremely organised (and still in charge of the consultant rota), enthusiastic and focused in whatever I engage in.
 I believe that it is important to lead by example, work hard, learn from others, share practice and embrace team work.

 Some of the principal treatments carried out by Dr Sanchoy Sarkar at Spire include:

 COVID-19 testing or antibody tests are not available as a standalone service at Spire Liverpool Hospital.

 MBChB / Manchester University / 1993